Mastering DAX

 • CALCULATETABLE

 This course is intended for people who have a background in Business Intelligence and have already built data models in Power BI or Analysis Services.
-U2U also offers a 3-day course Analyzing your data with Power BI for Business Users targeted at people without any skills to build a Tabular Model.
+U2U also offers a 3-day course Analyzing your data with Power BI for Business Users targeted at people without the skills to build a Semantic Model.

 Contact Us